Frequently Asked Questions

-Print cards are available to buy at the campus bookstore, they can be purchased in $5.00 incriments.
+If you exhaust your printing balance, print cards are available at the campus bookstore.
+They can be purchased in $5.00 incriments.
 Your printing card will have a number on it.
 You can log into your print account after signing into a campus computer and then apply that number to your account.
 If you have any problems, feel free to ask someone at the Circulation or Reference desk for help.

-There is a coffee shop, Books & Brew, in the Reading Room of the library.
-They serve coffee as well as items like sandwiches and salads.
+Books & Brew coffee shop is located on the 5th floor of the Library.
+They serve coffee as well as sandwiches and salads.
 They are open during the Fall and Spring Semesters from 8:00 am until 3:00 pm.